DOG BITE ATTORNEYS IN SAN DIEGO, CALIFORNIA

 Under California law, dog owners are legally responsible for all bites that occur:

 California is one of the states that has a strict liability law.
-In other words, it means that dog owners can be held strictly liable for all bites caused by their dogs unless the victim was trespassing.
-However, there may be exceptions to the rule where trespassers may still be entitled to compensation when bitten by a dog.
+In other words, dog owners can be held strictly liable for all bites caused by their dogs unless the victim was trespassing.
+However, there may be exceptions to the rule where trespassers may be entitled to compensation when bitten by a dog.

 Liability in a Dog Bite Case